sudorandom/kmcd.dev/content/posts/2026/dynamic-protobuf-in-go/index.md

 ## Conclusion

-Standard reflection-based parsing (`dynamicpb`) creates a significant performance bottleneck for systems requiring runtime schema flexibility. `hyperpb` demonstrates an effective alternative.
+Reflection-based parsing limits the performance of systems requiring runtime schema flexibility. `hyperpb` proves that dynamic parsing can be highly optimized.
 By compiling descriptors into optimized bytecode tables and utilizing thread-local memory arenas, `hyperpb` bridges the performance gap between dynamic reflection and static compilation.
 In high-throughput scenarios, its allocation efficiency can even outperform static generation.

-For FauxRPC, adopting `hyperpb` transformed dynamic schema mock generation from a latency-prone bottleneck into a highly efficient, allocation-free pipeline.
+For FauxRPC, adopting `hyperpb` turned dynamic schema mock generation into a highly efficient, virtually allocation-free pipeline.

 ---